Aaron98990/ways-of-the-game/misconduct.md

 ## Mass Confrontations

-Do not try to be in the middle to break them up just from the outside watch and write players for sanctions.
+The referee should not try to break up a mass confrontation.
+From the outside, watch and write players for sanctions.
 - [PRO Write up](https://proreferees.com/2017/06/28/play-of-the-week-17-mass-confrontation/)

 After a mass confrontation or a sent-off person needs to leave and remain out-of-sight and out-of-sound: